youurt/short_answ_bot/README.md

 # Foobar

-[A Telegram bot ](https://t.me/short_answer_bot) which answers questions with a simple definition.
+[A Telegram bot ](https://t.me/short_answer_bot) which gives a simple answer for simple question.

 ## How?

-Takes user input and generates an "intent".
-User asks for "Who is Lebron James?" and the script detects this Person.
+With the help of the wikipedia api, telegram, a pretrained BERT model and spacy for detecting the user intent.
+User asks for "Who is Lebron James?" and the script detects this Person like so:

 ```bash
 Lebron James [PRS]